The Kinetic Chain And Its Role In Your Running

 I think most of us are aware that our muscles generally don’t work in isolation, especially when running or playing golf, or tennis, or riding a bike.
 And, if you have looked at how the fitness industry has changed (especially when it comes to formal programs you now see in gyms, the switch in how workouts are done, in a lot of cases have switched from traditional bodybuilding style exercises, that are designed for muscle isolation, to more functional movements designed to work a lot of muscles together.

-So, let’s say you start to notice this type of pain or tightness out on a run, and as a result you start to favor your opposite leg to help relieve the tightness.
+So, let’s say you start to notice this type of pain or tightness out on a run, and as a result, you start to favor your opposite leg to help relieve the tightness.
 This is an example of compensation.
-You are compensating and thus pushing some of the workload to another area of your body.
+You are compensating and thus pushing some of the workloads to another area of your body.

 Anyways, let me give you one more example that is easier shown in person, but I’ll do my best to describe and hopefully you can visualize it.